Get in the Word

 Journey through the Bible

 In 2026, we’re stepping into a two-year journey through the story of Scripture.
-Each day, we’ll open our Bibles not just to learn, but to be formed—listening for God’s voice and letting His truth renew our minds, strengthen our faith, and shape us into the likeness of Jesus.
+Each day, we’ll open our Bibles not just to learn, but to be formed, paying attention to what God is revealing and letting His truth shape how we think, live, and relate to Him and one another.

 We’ll read on our own, yet not alone.
 Our whole church will move through the same passages each week, creating a shared rhythm and a common story.
-Whether you’ve never read the Bible before or you’ve read it many times, this is an invitation to walk with our community and hear from God day by day.
+Whether you’re new to the Bible or have read it many times, this is an invitation to walk with our community and hear from God day by day.

 Practices & Resources